salahauddin/Address_Book/README.md

 > env\scripts\activate

 Now move to Address folder in command terminal.
-'cd Address_Book\Address'
+> cd Address_Book\Address

 Now install all pakages.
 By running the following commands.

 #this is the command to upgrade pip.

-'python.exe -m pip install --upgrade pip'
+> python.exe -m pip install --upgrade pip

 command to install all packages.
-'pip install FastAPI sqlalchemy geopy logging uvicorn'
+> pip install FastAPI sqlalchemy geopy logging uvicorn

 Once every package is installed. run the following command to start the application.

 command to run the application.
-'uvicorn Address.main:app --reload'
+> uvicorn Address.main:app --reload